objcio/articles/2015-02-09-photoskit.md

 Another iCloud-related property is `progressHandler`.
 You can set it to a [`PHAssetImageProgressHandler`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHImageRequestOptions_Class/index.html#//apple_ref/doc/c_ref/PHAssetImageProgressHandler) block that will be called by the image manager when downloading the photo from iCloud.

 ###Asset Versions
-PhotoKit provides a framework for applying non-destructive adjustments to the original asset image data.
-This lets developers build non-filters and various other editing tools, photo editing extensions that live right within the standard Photos.app and gives users the peace of mind that they can always go back to the original image.
+PhotoKit allows apps to make non-destructive adjustments to photos.
+For edited photos, the system keeps a separate copy of the original image and the app-specific adjustment data.
 When fetching assets using the image manager, you can specify which version of the image asset should be delivered via the result handler.
 This is done by setting the `version` property: .Current will deliver the image with all adjustments applied to it; .Unadjusted delivers the image before any adjustments are applied to it; and .Original delivers the image in its original, highest-quality format (e.g. RAW vs. JPEG delivered when using .Unadjusted).

 You can read more about this aspect of the framework in Sam Davies' [article on Photo Extensions](2015-02-09-photo-extensions.md).